The Getaway (Red Hot Chili Peppers album): Background

 Production began in 2014, but the project was delayed for eight months due to bassist Flea suffering a broken arm sustained while snowboarding.
 Vocalist Anthony Kiedis said:

 We had an unusually difficult experience making this record, where we wrote 20 to 30 songs and it was all ready to go and we thought it was happening, and then Flea went snowboarding and broke his arm real bad, which was a bit of a setback...
 So we re-thought everything and then we didn’t have a producer and we were just sort of lost in space with all these songs.
 And lo and behold it was meant to be, as these things can be, and when all the dust settled Brian Burton, aka Danger Mouse, emerged and said, "Let's go make a record".
 We were like "Great, we have all these songs" and he was like "Leave those there, let's go write new songs in the studio."
 Initially there was an affinity and a marriage to all these other songs, but the only way that we saw this working was to have trust in him and get rid of our old ideas and our old way of doing things and say "If this is going to work, we just have to throw ourselves off the cliff and see what happens".

-Chad Smith, in a May 17, 2016 radio interview, said the band loved Rick Rubin but wanted to work with someone different this time; that it was important to change producers and be inspired in a different way.
-Josh Klinghoffer would say in early 2020 after his departure that creative and personal differences between him and Rick Rubin during the recording of I'm With You led him to choose another producer for The Getaway.
+Chad Smith, in a May 17, 2016 radio interview, said the band loved Rick Rubin but wanted to change producers and be inspired in a different way this time.
+Josh Klinghoffer would say in early 2020, after his departure, that creative and personal differences between him and Rick Rubin during the recording of I'm With You led him to choose another producer for The Getaway.